• Nothing Found

 Both Heraklion and Chania are stunning cities on the island of Crete and the best way to explore them is by taxi.
 However, there’s nothing worse than wasting your day waiting for your taxi to arrive or having to stand outside in the hot sun and wait for one to pass, especially in high season.

-Instead, book your Crete taxi in advance so you can spend more time enjoying your vacation.
-For local English-speaking drivers, set-rate fees and 24/7 customer support, we suggest booking your Chania or Heraklion taxi with Welcome Pickups.
+Instead, you can book your Crete taxi in advance so you can spend more time enjoying your vacation.
+For local English-speaking drivers, set-rate fares and 24/7 customer support, we suggest booking your Crete taxi with Welcome Pickups.

 Crete taxi tips

-2. Make sure you're entering a licensed taxi by checking for the grey colour in Heraklion or dark blue and white cars in Chania.
+1. Make sure you're entering a licensed taxi by checking for the grey colour in Heraklion or dark blue and white cars in Chania, and a valid ID hanging in the window.

-4. Most taxi drivers don’t carry change for €20 bills or larger, so be sure to carry change with you.
+4. Most taxi drivers don’t carry change for €20 bills or larger, so be sure to carry change with you when taking a taxi in Crete.

-5. If you think your driver is taking the long route to your destination, check your location on Google Maps and make your driver aware.
+5. If you think your driver is taking a long route to your destination, check your location on Google Maps and make your driver aware, to avoid being overcharged.

-6. When going on a long journey, ask your driver for an approximate fare so you don't have any nasty surprises.
+6. When going on a long journey, ask your driver for an approximate fareor pre-book a guaranteed fare online so you don't have any nasty surprises.

-Unfortunately, standard taxis in Crete don’t cater for wheelchair accessibility.
-However, there are companies that specialise in this service.
+Unfortunately, standard taxis in Crete don’t offer wheelchair accessibility.
+However, there are companies that specialise in this service on the island.

-If you need a taxi in Heraklion, you can book with Disability Heraklion taxi by calling +30 6946 12 3324.
+If you need a wheelchair-accessible taxi in Heraklion, you can book with Disability Heraklion taxi by calling +30 (6946) 123 324.
 Their vehicles feature electro-hydraulic ramps and space for two wheelchairs and five passengers.
-On the other hand, If you’re staying in Chania, you can contact Ermes Taxi Services (+30 28210 98700) to book your fully wheelchair-accessible Chania taxi.
+On the other hand, If you’re staying in Chania, you can contact Ermes Taxi Services at +30 (2821) 098 700 to book your fully wheelchair-accessible taxi in Crete.

 Crete taxi complaints and safety